 Here, we investigate the validity of the heat-bath-induced NDTR mechanism in fluids under gravity.
 First, we derive an analytical expression for the heat flux that captures the emergence of NDTR in the presence of gravity, and we show that when the gravitational field is aligned with the thermodynamic force, the temperature difference required for the onset of NDTR is significantly reduced.
 Second, we demonstrate that gravity enables this mechanism to operate in systems with stronger interparticle interactions, thereby extending its applicability beyond the weakly interacting systems for which it was originally established.
 Finally, we show that the mechanism remains robust in mixed fluids.
 Additional results for the case in which the gravitational field opposes the thermodynamic force are provided in the Supplemental Material.

-\textit{2D fluid model under gravity.} The 2D fluid model in the presence of gravity considered in this study is illustrated in Fig.~\ref{model}.
-The system consists of $N$ interacting point particles, each with equal mass $m$, confined within a rectangular domain of length $L$ and height $H$, defined in the $(x, y)$ coordinate system.
-At the boundaries $y=0$ and $y=H$, the particles exchange energy with heat baths maintained at temperatures $T_L$ and $T_U$, respectively.
-When a particle reaches the $y=0$ (or $y=H$) boundary, it is reflected back into the system with a new velocity ($v_x$ and $v_y$ in the $x$ and $y$ directions, respectively), sampled from the following distributions~\cite{1978T,T1998}:
+\textit{2D fluid model under gravity.} The system, illustrated in Fig.~\ref{model}, comprises $N$ identical point particles of mass $m$, confined to a rectangular domain of length $L$ and height $H$ in the $(x,y)$ plane.
+The heat baths at fixed temperatures $T_U$ (upper, $y=H$) and $T_L$ (lower, $y=0$) couple to the system at the respective boundaries.
+Upon reaching a boundary, a particle is reflected with a new velocity $\mathbf{v} = (v_x, v_y)$ drawn from the following distributions~\cite{1978T,T1998}: